boredazfcuk/docker-icloudpd/README.md

 # TO DO

-   HEIC/HEIF conversion
+~~Configure SMTP notifications~~
-   ~~Configure SMTP notifications~~ Scrapping this as it seems a lot of work for little value, due to having three push notification options instead.
+Scrapping this as it seems a lot of work for little value, due to having three push notification options instead.

 BTC: 1E8kUsm3qouXdVYvLMjLbw7rXNmN2jZesL